clubpay/secureflow/README.md

 ```
 ## Skipping Files or Lines from Scanning

-You can skip certain files, folders, or lines from being scanned by the DevSecOps framework.
+You can skip certain files, folders, or lines from being scanned by SecureFlow.

 ### 1. Skip Specific Lines